Demetris Christofias

+Taking on the challenge of responding to the 2008 financial crisis, he implemented a wide-ranging social program, increasing pensions and the minimum wage.
+At the end of his term, however, the 2012–2013 Cypriot financial crisis led to a collapse in the banking system.
+Putting blame on the banks, he attempted to raise taxes on them as a way of funding the island's recovery, but failed to pass this into legislation.
+Also citing deadlock in reunification talks, he announced that he would not seek re-election, becoming the first Cypriot leader to opt-out of running for a second term.
+He remains the only communist head of state in the history of both Cyprus and the European Union.

 Early life

-Demetris Christofias was born on 29 August 1946 in Kato Dikomo, which was then part of British Cyprus and which has been under Turkish control as part of Northern Cyprus since the 1974 invasion.
+Demetris Christofias was born on 29 August 1946 in Kato Dikomo, British Cyprus, to a Greek Cypriot family.
 He had a sister who once donated her kidney to him for a life-saving kidney transplant.
 He received his high school education at Nicosia Commercial Lyceum, from which he graduated in 1964.
 He spent five years in Moscow, where he earned a PhD in history from the Russian Academy of Sciences.